Merchant ships are the lifeblood of the global economy. They move an immense number of goods that feed billions of people around the world.

 Additionally, they have access areas for passengers as well as cabins where they can sleep on their short trips.

-Many Ro-ro Passenger vessels (Ropax) have fixed route and have tight schedules.
+Many Ro-ro Passenger vessels (Ropax) have fixed routes and tight schedules.

 Sometimes, there is no bridge between two bodies of land separated by water.
 Or there could be one but is a few hundred kilometers from your place.